ActiveThis profile is actively maintained

 Created on: 2016-11-01 00:00:00

 Last update: 2020-07-06 16:10:40

 Share this page:

-The Dakota Access Pipeline (DAPL) is a 1,172-mile-long underground U.S. oil pipeline project for crude oil being planned by Dakota Access, LLC, a company owned by Philips 66 from Houston, Texas; Energy Transfer Partners LP from Dallas, Texas; and Sunoco Logistics Partners LP, from Philadelphia, Pennsylvania.
-The pipeline is to begin in the Bakken oil fields in Northwest North Dakota.
-It will travel in a more or less straight line south-east, across South Dakota and Iowa, to end in south-central Illinois, specifically at Patoka, Illinois.
-The pipeline would pump about a half-million barrels of oil each day.
-The oil would be sent to the East Coast refineries and other markets by train, or down another 750 miles to the Gulf Coast through a second pipeline that Energy Transfer Partners is converting to carry oil.
-The project is expected to cost USD 3.8 billion.
+The Dakota Access Pipeline (DAPL) is a 1,172-mile-long underground U.S. oil pipeline project for crude oil being led by Dakota Access, LLC, a company owned by Philips 66 from Houston, Texas; Energy Transfer Partners LP from Dallas, Texas; and Sunoco Logistics Partners LP, from Philadelphia, Pennsylvania.
+The pipeline begins in the Bakken oil fields in Northwest North Dakota.
+It travels in a more or less straight line south-east, across South Dakota and Iowa, to end in south-central Illinois, specifically at Patoka, Illinois.
+The pipeline pumps about a half-million barrels of oil each day.
+The oil is sent to the East Coast refineries and other markets by train, or down another 750 miles to the Gulf Coast through a second pipeline that Energy Transfer Partners is converting to carry oil.

 What must happen

 Banks must terminate their financing of the Dakota Access Pipeline construction, as well as the financing of the companies behind the pipeline.

 Human rights and social issues

 Violation of human rights The pipeline trajectory cuts through Native American sacred territories and unceded Treaty lands, passing within 500 feet of the Sioux reservation.
 It threatens air and water resources in the region and further downstream.
 Several sacred sites were bulldozed during construction, according to the Standing Rock Sioux.